 rather than being given an opportunity to apply what they are learning.
 Think of it this way, most tests are designed for there to be one right answer, not a range of possibilities.
 Not exactly an optimum environment for encouraging those 'what if' moments brought about by analytical, critical, or creative thinking.
 In an overall school culture where your students are programmed to seek the 'right' answer, courses designed to let their imaginations take over, underscoring the importance of exploring problems that can have multiple solutions, will help prepare your students for the reality of a world that is far from neat and orderly.

-As you may recall from Chapter 4, we have had a variety of permutations of our Found Objects project.
+As you will see in Chapter 4, we have had a variety of permutations of our Found Objects project.
 In our Synchronized course, students re-purposed jacket zippers, irons, shoes, recyclable garbage, and cereal boxes for musical ends.
 Over the many offerings of this course we have had several fans and other electronic appliances serve as musical instruments, yet no two compositions or sets of notations have been identical.
-And let us not forget the student who through exploring the sounds created by the various speeds of her electric hand mixer, discovered she could play ''Taps'' on her mixer.
+And let us not forget there is a student who through exploring the sounds created by the various speeds of her electric hand mixer, discovered she could play ''Taps'' on her mixer.
 Were these students involved in critical and creative thinking?
 Certainly.
 Were there some that demonstrated greater engagement than merely fulfilling yet another assignment?
 Absolutely!
 Several years ago in the Music Methods class a student devised a ''recyclophone'' from his collection of recycled garbage.
 He created an inventive notation

 system that was intuitive enough so that when another student began to perform his composition, to everyone's delight we were hearing a quirky rendition of the opening